jovotech/jovo-output/docs/output-config.md

 For arrays, the overflowing items get removed.
 Strings get truncated to fit the right amount of characters.

+If sanitization happens, a warning is logged.
+This can be omitted with the [`omitWarnings` config](#generic-output-config-properties) referenced in the section above.

 ## Platform-specific Config Properties